oVirt/ovirt-site/source/develop/release-management/features/sla/hosted-engine-new-deployment.html.md

 4. Create cloud-init files that will run engine setup, and generate an ISO CD
 5. Create the bootstrap VM, cloud-init will install the engine
 6. Add the FQDN and the bootstrap VM IP to /etc/hosts on the host
-7. Wait for the Enigne setup to complete
+7. Wait for the Engine setup to complete
 8. Add the FQDN to the localhost line in /etc/hosts on the vm
 9. Add host
 10. Wait for host to become non-operational